-A partnership between young people and researchers to enhance the relevance and responsiveness of research (and post-research interventions) to young people from refugee and migrant backgrounds.
+Explore supports a partnership between young people and researchers in order to enhance the relevance and responsiveness of research (and post-research responses) to young people from refugee and migrant backgrounds.

 Youth Researchers draw upon this training, as well as their lived experience to engage directly in any stage of the research process, including: